 Test, Test, Test

-When you have your initial content, cadence, and goals set, you’re ready to launch, but launching is just the beginning.
+When you have your initial content, cadence, and goals, you’re ready to launch, but this is just the beginning.
 As your campaign grows, you’ll want to continually test each component to improve and optimize performance.

-Open rates and CTR can be improved by testing the subject lines and CTAs, respectively, to start.
+Open rates and CTR can be improved by testing the subject lines, content, and CTAs, respectively, to start.
 With the right software, you can measure how long recipients spend reading your messages, see where they click, and what devices they use.
 There’s a metric for every goal.

-It’s best to go about optimization in a systematic way to make tracking easy and ensure you know what is causing each performance variation.
+It’s best to go about optimization in a systematic way, to make tracking easy and ensure you know the cause of each performance variation.
 Examine each metric, decide on one—and only one—to improve, and test the corresponding content until you see a change.

 Keeping a list clean is crucial to maintaining engagement and performance, and should be attended to on an ongoing basis.
 Preferably, all bad emails will be removed before being added to your list, but a few might make it through.
-Keep an eye out for any bounces, and remove them as they appear.
+Keep an eye out for any bounces, and remove them as they appear, to ensure you are maximizing engagement and performance, and enhancing your reputation with your Email Service Provider (ESP).